 ENGINEER QUALITY ASSURANCE INDEPENDENT SAMPLE TESTING Location Measured Property Testing Frequency 1/ Plant Gradation of aggregates stored in stockpiles or bins, Slump and Air Content As determined by the Engineer.
-Jobsite Slump, Air Content, Slump Flow, Visual Stability Index, J-Ring, L-Box, Hardened Visual Stability Index, Dynamic Segregation Index and Strength As determined by the Engineer.
-Flow, Air Content, Strength (28-day), and Dynamic Cone Penetration for Controlled Low-Strength Material (CLSM) As determined by the Engineer
+Jobsite Slump, Air Content and Strength As determined by the Engineer.

-ENGINEER QUALITY ASSURANCE SPLIT SAMPLE TESTING Location Measured Property Testing Frequency 1/ Plant Gradation of aggregates stored in stockpiles or bins ^{2/} At the beginning of the project, the first test performed by the Contractor.
+ENGINEER QUALITY ASSURANCE SPLIT SAMPLE TESTING Location Measured Property Testing Frequency 1/ Plant Gradation of aggregates stored in stockpiles or bins 2/ At the beginning of the project, the first test performed by the Contractor.
 Thereafter, a minimum of 10% of total tests required of the Contractor will be performed per aggregate gradation number and per plant.
 Slump and Air Content As determined by the Engineer.
-Jobsite Slump ^{2/} , Air Content ^{2/ 3/} , Slump Flow ^{2/} , Visual Stability Index ^{2/} , J-Ring ^{2/} and L-box ^{2/} Hardened Visual Stability Index ^{2/} At the beginning of the project, the first three tests performed by the Contractor.
+Jobsite Slump 2/ and Air Content 2/3/ At the beginning of the project, the first three tests performed by the Contractor.
 Thereafter, a minimum of 20% of total tests required of the Contractor will be performed per plant, which will include a minimum of one test per mix design.
-As determined by the Engineer.
-Dynamic Segregation Index 2/ As determined by the Engineer.
-Strength ^{2/} At the beginning of the project, the first test performed by the Contractor.
+Strength 2/ At the beginning of the project, the first test performed by the Contractor.
 Thereafter, a minimum of 20% of total tests required of the Contractor will be performed per plant, which will include a minimum of one test per mix design.
-Flow, Air Content, and Strength (28-day) for Controlled Low-Strength Material (CLSM) As determined by the Engineer.